 You can get a taste of these addicting speeds with a ride on the Olympic bobsled in Lake Placid.
 (But, just as a note, your bobsled will max out at 55 miles per hour.)

-Please Note: The Bobsled experience is only open in the summer.
+Please Note: The Bobsled experience sometimes has winter events but is usually open in the summer.
 So, you can really only admire the track throughout the winter in Lake Placid.

 3. Skate Around the Olympic Speed Skating Oval